Willie169/Android-Non-Root/README.md

 openbox-session &
 ```

-Don't put any other command than the lines above to the xstartup script since Openbox has its own autostart script, which is located at `${PREFIX}/etc/xdg/openbox/autostart`.
+Don’t put any other command than the lines above to the xstartup script since Openbox has its own autostart script, which is located at `${PREFIX}/etc/xdg/openbox/autostart`.

 ```
 nano ~/etc/xdg/openbox/autostart